 What You Need to Know About Conducting Due Diligence in India: Q&A

 Foreign companies looking to do business in India should perform a due diligence check to identify or prepare against any possible risk exposure.
-Due diligence is usually conducted in cases of mergers and acquisitions, partnerships, joint ventures, and IPO.
+This process is typically carried out in various scenarios, including mergers and acquisitions (M&A), partnerships, joint ventures (JVs), and initial public offerings (IPOs).

-It should also be noted that companies in India have to comply with different legal and regulatory compliance requirements, and the tax regime can be difficult to navigate.
-Therefore, due diligence is required to ensure that the local company is in compliance with all the necessary laws and rules, and has been providing accurate information to the foreign company inquiring about its business.
+It is crucial to note that companies operating in India must adhere to distinct legal and regulatory compliance requirements, with the tax regime often posing challenges.
+Therefore, conducting due diligence is essential to ensure that the local company complies with all relevant laws and regulations, and provides accurate information to the foreign company interested in its business.

-India Briefing spoke with Sunny Makhija who looks at international business advisory at Dezan Shira & Associates’ India Offices on the important considerations for foreign companies conducting a due diligence check before making their foray into the Indian market.
+We interviewed the business advisory team at Dezan Shira & Associates’ India Offices, who shared key considerations for foreign companies embarking on a due diligence check prior to entering the Indian market.

-When should a foreign company conduct due diligence?
+When is it necessary for a foreign company to conduct due diligence?

 Why should a foreign company conduct due diligence before entering into a business deal in India?

 Dezan Shira & Associates India: It is important to conduct due diligence to avoid a bad transaction, identify issues within the company, and verify that the business is what it appears to be.
 Additionally, this process provides valuable insights into the company’s value and assets.
 It further helps in assessing the reputation and corporate governance of the company.

 Webinar – Understanding Due Diligence Process in India: Insights for Foreign Investors and Businesses

 Monday, June 12, 2023 | 2:30 PM India Time / 4:00 PM Vietnam Time / 5:00 PM China Time